-The site contains roughly 2000 files and occupies more than 2 gigabytes.
-If you don't have a fast connection, or would just like to browse the site at your leisure, or keep it around as insurance that it doesn't disappear, we can mail you a DVD containing a "snapshot" of the site (www.dizziness-and-balance.com) as of 2/2012.
+The site contains roughly 2000 files.
+If you don't have a fast connection, or would just like to browse the site at your leisure, or keep it around as insurance that it doesn't disappear, we can mail you a DVD containing a "snapshot" of the site (www.dizziness-and-balance.com) as of 8/2013.
 The DVD+ media (PC format, not MAC) includes everything on the site, html code, graphics, etc, as well as some extras not on the site (mainly some large files).

 Movies display MUCH faster on the DVD than over the web.
-We update the DVD every 12 months -- and sell about 10 of these every month.
+We update the DVD every 12 months.
 DVD's are burned and sent out next working day.

 The DVD includes some large movies (greater than 10 meg).
 Many are related to BPPV including the Epley maneuver and others -- many of these movies are impractical to view on the internet because of their size.
 You will need the relevant plug ins to view movies on your browser -- Windows Media Player will do most, and Quicktime will do the rest.
 These are indicated by a graphic